 The upcoming GDPR requirements present some significant challenges for recruitment agencies.
 And there is a lot to cover.
 To round off this blog, here are some specifics to focus on:

-- You need consent before you can use candidate data for anything.
-So, allowing candidate access to their own profile and job-related activities demonstrates this.
+- You need consent before you can use candidate data for anything ie pass this information to a 3rd party (your clients).
+So allowing candidates to access their own profiles and job-related activities can demonstrate this.

-- You need to keep documented proof of this consent.
+- You need to keep documented proof of this consent and any subsequest consent provided to share candidates' details with a 3rd party.
 Automating this is a big-time saver and it becomes completely auditable for future reporting.

 - Any candidate can request to be forgotten, removed, or even deleted so working out a workflow to enable them to do so is going to be key.